Wealth

 Leverage:

-• On the other hand, when you purchase a property with a mortgage, you borrow the bank's money to acquire an asset that is more expensive than what you could afford independently.
-You can also leverage your property to obtain funds for purchasing additional properties.
+• Property: when you purchase a property with a mortgage, you borrow the bank's money to acquire an asset that is more expensive than what you could afford independently.
+You can also leverage equity in your current property to obtain funds for purchasing additional properties.

 Convenience and liquidity:

-• Shares are easily bought and sold without the need for ongoing maintenance.
-They offer a "set and forget" approach to growing your money.
+• Shares: generally, these are easily bought and sold without the need for ongoing maintenance.
+They provide a set and forget approach.

-• In contrast, selling a property can take months, transaction costs are high, and property ownership demands regular maintenance and attention.
+• Property: selling can take months, transaction costs are high, and properties generally require regular maintenance and attention.

 Volatility:

-• Share markets can experience daily fluctuations, making short-term share investing riskier.
+• Shares: markets can experience daily fluctuations, making short-term share investing riskier.

-• On the other hand, property investing is subject to bubbles and market corrections, but the volatility is generally lower over the short term.
+• Property: property is subject to market bubbles and corrections, but the volatility is generally lower over the short term.

 Considering all these factors, it's understandable why property investing continues to be a popular choice.
 Its familiarity and the tangible nature of owning a house make it easier for people to comprehend.
 Many have witnessed fellow Kiwis make substantial profits when selling properties.
 In comparison, share markets can be volatile, experiencing periodic corrections and market downturns.
-However, over the long term, share markets have historically shown an average annual growth of 10%.
+However, over the long term, share markets have historically shown strong consistent returns.

 This article is for informational purposes only and should not be considered as financial advice.
 It is always recommended to consult with a qualified financial professional before making any financial decisions based on your individual circumstances.